-Groundlings, a Los Angeles comedy troupe, and star of Grapelam, another cyber-serial.
+Groundlings, a Los Angeles comedy troupe, and star of Grapelani, another cyber-serial.

 Screen Team correspondents will also be fawning fans who will solicit advice from their online followers about conducting upcoming interviews.
 Scott Zakarin, president of programming for Entertainment Asylum, says that the Team's approach "gives you the most intimate experience you can have with your favorite celebrities."
 Zakarin, who produced The Spot and GrapeJam promises a "papparazzi-safe, gossip-free" environment for participating celebs.
-Asylum users can register to get localized Prodigy puts \$30 million into TV spots Prodigy Internet is trying to boost subscribership by pumping S30 million into a TV ad campaign.
+Asylum users can register to get localized "They [Microsoft] have gone way beyond technical integration." says Peter Krasilovsky, vice president and analyst for Arlen Communications, "It's not a natural evolution, as they're asserting.
+It's just disingenuous for Microsoft to contend it is."
+Conceding the point could have a silver financial lining for Microsoft, which could simply charge users \$30 a pop for access to Explorer as a separate entity.
+But the goal of slipping streaming into Windows could be blunted if the DOJ makes its browser case stick.
+Prodigy puts \$30 million into TV spots Prodigy Internet is trying to boost subscribership by pumping S30 million into a TV ad campaign.

 The TV spots, targeted for 18 major U.S. markets including New York, Los Angeles, Chicago and Philadelphia, started airing last week.
-According to Jim L'Heureux.
-Prodigy vice president of marketing, the objective is to double Prodigy's millionmember sub base over the next six months, by convincing consumers it can deliver a coherent Internet experience, "It's obvious people are not finding the kind of fulfillment the media are telling them to expect online.
+According to Jim L'Heureux, Prodigy vice president of marketing, the objective is to double Producy's millionmember sub base over the next six months, by convincing consumers it can deliver a coherent Internet experience, "It's obvious people are not finding the kind of fulfillment the media are telling them to expect online.
 L'Heureux says.
 The three initial spots from TBWA Chiat/Day New York treat 'Net surfing humorously.
 One spot likens 'Net viewing to watching TV listings without seeing the shows.
 The other spots also emphasize the static aspects of the Web experience.
 One tongue-in-cheek spot features a character complaining that he spent his weekend "stuck playing ball in the park and having barbecue and beers with friends" instead of camped in front of his PC.
-Prodigy claims the timing of the campaign was "coincidental" to the imminent marriage of AOL and CompuServe, a 12 million-subscriber combo that will dwarf third-place Prodigy.-Richard Tedesco THE FAST WAY TO TRAVEL ASIA PACIFIC.
+Prodigy claims the timing of the campaign was "coincidental" to the imminent marriage of AOL and CompuServe. a 12 million-subscriber combo that will dwarf third-place Prodigy.-Richard Tedesco THE FAST WAY TO TRAVEL ASIA PACIFIC.
 DOING BUSINESS ALL THE WAY.

 Whether you live within the region or are travelling from afar, do business Pan Asian.
 From one location.
 At one event.
 MIP ASIA, The TV Programme Market for Asia and beyond.
 Far East .
 Fast Track.

 Trade with over a thousand companies from 54 countries.
 All within walking distance!
-Widen your horizons, and your contact base, with three days of intensive business.
-Access the opportunities of this massively expanding marketplace.
+Widen your horizons, and your contact base, with three days of massively expanding marketplace.
 Be there.
-Do deals.
+Do deale.
 MIP ASIA.
-It is the best way to achieve sales in the East.
-Buy and sell programming, create co-ventures.
-Understand the subtleties of the market, in both television and allied industries.
+It's the best way to achieve sales in the East.
+Buy and sell programming, create co-ventures Understand the subtleties of the market, in both television and allied industries.
 And with lots new for '97, it's great value too.